bobanetwork/boba_legacy/boba_community/turing-monsters/README.md

 ```

 You can also do this via a hardware wallet, a mnemonic, via `hardhat.config.js`, or whatever you usually do.
 Whatever account/key you use, it needs some ETH and BOBA - small amounts should be sufficient.

+## Getting Rinkeby ETH and Rinkeby BOBA

+If you do not have Rinkeby ETH, you can get some from [Rinkeby Faucet](https://www.rinkebyfaucet.com/) or [Rinkeby Authenticated Faucet](https://www.rinkeby.io/#faucet).
+For some Rinkeby BOBA, use the [BOBA faucet](https://faucets.boba.network).
+The BOBA faucet will also give you some ETH if needed.

+## Deploying the Turing Monster NFT

+Run

 ```bash
 $ cd boba_community/turing-monsters